 EPISODE 34

-Angela Ruch nascar truck series adoption twin sister maxim
+Angela Ruch nascar truck series adoption twin sister podcast website

 “I remember traveling every single weekend as a kid with my dad and Amber.
 It was always non-stop.
 We didn’t have time for school dances”